makamys/MCLib/README.md

 # Contributing

 The library has some test packages containing test mods that test its features.
 These packages are excluded from builds normally.
 To enable them, add `-Ptest_foo` and such to your Gradle command.

+# License

+The entirely self-contained `makamys.mclib.ccl` package is licensed under the terms of the [Lesser GNU Public License Version 2.1](COPYING.LESSER).
+The rest of the project is licensed under the [Unlicense](UNLICENSE).